noahehall/theBookOfNoah/architecture/rest.md

         - use lowercase letters
           - although URI is case-insensitive, it is good practice to keep the URI lowercase only
         - maintain backward compatibility
-          - once a URI is made publi it should always be availble
+          - once a URI is made public it should always be availble
           - in case the URI gets updated
-            - redirect the older URI to a new URI using http status code 300
+            - redirect the older URI to a new URI using http status code 300/302
             - create a new version of the API
         - only use HTTP verbs
           - always use the standard http verbs to do operations on the resource

 # HTTP

 ## messaging
   - restful web services make use of http protocols as a medium of communication between client and server
   - a client sends a message in form of a http request
   - the server responds in the form of an http response
   - both http response and request contain data and metadata (headers)

 ## methods
   - get
     - provides a read only access to a resource